Skip to main content

 #

-1. Prepare and cook the cassava: Cook the prepared pieces in salted water for 20 to 30 minutes, until they start to split slightly and can be pierced easily with a fork.
+1. Prepare and cook the mandioca: Cook the prepared pieces in salted water for 20 to 30 minutes, until they begin to split slightly and can easily be pierced with a fork.

-Important: The mandioca must be very soft.
-Otherwise the mixture will become crumbly.
-But if you cook it too long, it can become watery and hard to shape.
+Important: The mandioca must be completely soft, or the mixture will be crumbly.
+Cooking it for too long, however, can make it watery and difficult to shape.

-2. Mash the cassava: Drain the water, let the mandioca steam off briefly and remove the woody center strand.
-Mash it while still warm into a fine purée, so the patties hold together later.
+2. Mash the mandioca: Drain the water, allow the mandioca to steam dry briefly, and remove the tough central fiber.
+Mash it into a smooth purée while still warm so the patties hold together well later.

-3. Prepare the meat base: Heat oil in a pan, sauté the onion and garlic until soft and then add the ground beef.
-Fry it until finely crumbly.
-Season with salt, pepper and cumin, then stir in the green onions and parsley.
+3. Prepare the beef mixture: Heat oil in a frying pan, sauté the onion and garlic until translucent, and cook the ground beef until finely crumbled.
+Season with salt, pepper, and cumin, then stir in the scallions and parsley.

-4. Mix the dough: Add the warm meat mixture to the cassava purée and knead everything well, almost like a dough.
+4. Mix the dough: Add the warm beef mixture to the mashed cassava and knead everything firmly, as you would a dough.
+Add cilantro, paprika, or ají if desired.

-Texture check: If the mixture is too dry, add a few drops of water or a small piece of butter.
-If it is too sticky or too soft, mix in 1 to 2 tablespoons of cornmeal or starch.
+Consistency check: First, try shaping a small patty.
+If the mixture is dry or crumbly and does not hold together even after fine mashing and thorough mixing, knead in the egg.
+A few drops of water or a small piece of butter may also help.
+If the mixture is too sticky or soft, work in 1 to 2 Tbsp of cornmeal or cassava starch.

-Practical tip: Wet your hands with a little water or oil before shaping.
-This keeps the starchy dough from sticking to your fingers.
+Practical tip: Moisten your hands with a little water or oil first so the starchy dough does not stick to your fingers.

-6. Coat and fry: Lightly coat the patties in flour or starch, shake off the extra flour and fry them in plenty of hot oil, in batches, until golden brown on both sides.
-Then let them drain on paper towels.
+6. Coat and fry: Lightly coat the patties in flour or starch, shake off the excess, and fry them in batches in plenty of hot oil until golden brown on both sides.
+Drain them on paper towels afterward.

-Temperature trick: If small bubbles rise around a wooden spoon in the oil, the oil is hot enough.
-If the oil is too cold, the patties soak up too much oil.
-If it is too hot, they burn on the outside.
+The temperature trick: The oil is hot enough when small bubbles rise around the handle of a wooden spoon.
+If the oil is too cold, the patties absorb too much oil; if it is too hot, they burn on the outside.

 #

-Save mandioca from the day before: Cold mandioca becomes hard in the fridge.
-Warm it briefly in a water bath or in the microwave.
-Then it becomes softer again and is easier to mash.
+Using mandioca from the day before: Cold mandioca becomes firm in the refrigerator.
+Warm it briefly in a water bath or microwave.
+It will soften again and become easier to mash.

-Prepare and chill: Shaped, uncooked patties become firmer in the fridge and are easier to fry later.
+Prepare and chill: Shaped, uncooked patties become firmer in the refrigerator and are easier to fry later.

-Freeze for later: First freeze the uncooked patties next to each other, then pack them into a freezer bag.
-Later, let them thaw in the fridge and fry them as usual.
+Freeze for later: Freeze the uncooked patties in a single layer first, then transfer them to a freezer bag.
+Let them thaw in the refrigerator before frying them as usual.

-Do a test run: Fry a tiny piece first.
-This way you can check the binding and adjust salt and cumin right away.
+Test first: Fry a very small piece first.
+This lets you check the binding and adjust the salt and cumin before cooking the full batch.

 #

-The values refer to one serving of about 3 pieces, including estimated oil absorption during frying.
+The values refer to one serving of about 3 patties, including an estimated amount of oil absorbed during frying.

 • Calories: about 430 to 520 kcal